AndrewPRyan/Battleship/README.md

 ### Basics

 Battleship is a naval stradegy game.
 Your goal is to defeat the opposing naval fleet.
-The fleet consists of five different ships.
+The fleet consists of five different ships of different sizes (as specified after each ship).

- * Carrier
+ * Carrier : 5
- * Battleship
+ * Battleship : 4
- * Submarine
+ * Submarine : 3
- * Destroyer
+ * Destroyer: 3
- * Sweeper
+ * Sweeper : 2

 Once you arrange your ships, the game is started.
 The game system is turn based, meaning that each player alternates their moves one by one.
 Once all ally or enemy ships are destroyed then the game is over amd the winning fleet is declared.